 The findings suggested that diet high in corn syrup may dampen the reward associated with oxycodone and therefore encourage higher consumption of the drug.

 High fructose corn syrup is a refined sugar that typically includes more fructose than glucose.
 It is a commonly used food additive in North America, produced by chemically processing corn.
 While it is in a ton of foods, it most often is found in soft drinks and that is also where it seems to have the biggest impact on our health.
-In fact, there is a significant connection between consumption of sugar sweetened beverages and weight gain, metabolic syndrome and hypertension.
+In fact, there is a significant connection between the consumption of sugar-sweetened beverages and weight gain, metabolic syndrome, and hypertension.

 The researchers recently explored the impact of high fructose corn syrup on behaviors and brain markers of addiction in lab rats.
 In one study conducted by students of the research, the animals had unrestricted access to bottles containing a water solution sweetened by high fructose corn syrup.
 After about a month of voluntary drinking, the bottles were removed and after a few sugar free days, animals’ behavioral and neural response to oxycodone were assessed.

-According to the researches, the experiments showed that chronic exposure to high fructose corn syrup had an impact on both the neural and behavioral responses to oxycodone, resulting in changes likely to affect rug taking and drug seeking behavior.
+According to the researches, the experiments showed that chronic exposure to high fructose corn syrup had an impact on both the neural and behavioral responses to oxycodone, resulting in changes likely to affect drug-taking and drug-seeking behavior.
 They suggest that a high sugar diet may dampen the reward associated with taking oxycodone, and this potentially could cause more people to take more of the drug.

 The results also suggest that nutrition and high fructose corn syrup intake in particular play a large role in our responses to drugs—a finding that is highly relevant to both clinical uses of opioids and the treatment of addiction in drug treatment programs.